 The limitation of this approach is that if a property is mapped on the superclass, the column name must be the same on all subclass tables.
-(We might relax this in a future release of NHibernate.)
-The identity generator strategy is not allowed in union subclass inheritance, indeed the primary key seed has to be shared across all unioned subclasses of a hierarchy.
+The identity generator strategy is not allowed in union subclass inheritance.
+The primary key seed has to be shared across all unioned subclasses of a hierarchy.

 If your superclass is abstract, map it with abstract="true".
-Of course, if it is not abstract, an additional table (defaults to PAYMENT in the example above) is needed to hold instances of the superclass.
+If it is not abstract, an additional table (it defaults to PAYMENT in the example above), is needed to hold instances of the superclass.

-8.1.6.
+9.1.6.
 Table per concrete class, using implicit polymorphism